tabbertj/cribl-vault-example/README.md

 # Cribl/HashiCorp Vault Integration

-Example Repo for Setting up Cribl to use HashiCorp Vault to store the Cribl master secret
+Example Repo for Setting up Cribl to use HashiCorp Vault to store the Cribl master secret.

+# CAUTION!!

+This example leverages a Vault Server running in Dev mode.
+All secrets are stored in memory, if you reboot, close your terminal...etc you will lose all the secrets stored in Vault.
+This is an example and should only be used for testing!!

 ## Pre-reqs
 - HashiCorp Vault installed